Smart Home Buying Guide

 Connect to your music on streaming platforms like Spotify or play the radio with web-based services like TuneIn without needing to connect a thing.
 Simply say “Alexa, on Spotify play the Acoustic playlist” or “Ok Google, turn on BBC Radio One”.

-Using the Echo or Google Home assistant functionality you can set an alarm for the morning, check your calendar, check the traffic, and much more, all without having to touch your phone.Shop Smart Voice Control
+Using the Voice control assistant functionality you can set an alarm for the morning, check your calendar, check the traffic, and much more, all without having to touch your phone.Shop Smart Voice Control

-It only takes a few minutes to set up both Amazon Echo and Google Home.
-Simply plug the power cable in and open the companion app – you’ll be guided the rest of the way.
+It only takes a few minutes to set up a smart speaker.
+Simply plug the power cable in and open the companion app – you’ll be guided the rest of the way on there.

 WiFi | A wireless connection that allows devices to connect to the internet or communicate between each other.